frctl/fractal/docs/engines/overview.md

 > It's worth noting that the capabilities of your components is mostly determined by your choice of templating language, rather than by Fractal itself.
 If you choose a language that has no support for including partials, for instance, Fractal will not 'add' that capability in.

-You can also use one template engine for you components, and another different engine for your documentation pages, should you so wish.
+You can also use one template engine for your components, and another different engine for your documentation pages, should you so wish.

 ## Customising Handlebars